 In case you choose for the more flexible individual sign up, you will not be added to a tutorial group.
 Instead, you will receive a registration of 8 weeks, as well as four one-on-one tutorial sessions at a time convenient to you and an oral exam / resit option.

 Participants will receive 2 ECTS equivalent credits, upon successful completion of the course requirements, and oral exam.
 This certification will be offered through an online educational badge.

 The course is completed once you fulfil the course requirements and pass the oral exam.
 Your coursebook will also include the explanation assignments and resit options.

 Group based participation EUR 500,-

 The cost of the course does not include expenses for books or hard copies of the course material.
 Course materials can all be downloaded by the participant him/herself.

 Starting date of the course:

-In case you prefer to use the 8 weeks in a different way, please agree with your tutor during your first exchange.
+In case you signed up for the individual course, please agree with your tutor on your preferred schedule during your first exchange.

 Upon registration, you will be requested to pay the tuition.
 Please make the transfer to the following account.
 Upon payment, you will be registered as student, and contacted by your tutor.
 On average this takes 1-2 weeks.